 Bobby is best known as the design brains behind many of our geometric and 3-dimensional patterns, as well as our Delft Collection.
 His Instagram account @jonesaics is frequently updated with his latest personal projects, including a Star Wars fan art Delft mosaic!

 Jacquelyn Cashwell Bizzotto grew up on the Eastern Shore and never expected to live here as an adult.
-She has been with the company for three years and proven herself to be such a quick study that she soon worked her way up to the design team where she single-handedly takes care of most of the custom drawings, and all of the copyrighting procedures.
+She has been with the company for five years and proven herself to be a quick study, learning the ins and outs of the Design Center in record time.
+There, she single-handedly takes care of most of the custom drawings and all of the copyrighting procedures.
 Her innate design abilities led to her having designs prototyped and in the collection within six months of starting at the studio.
 As the lone Millennial of the group, Jacquelyn has to take a lot of curmudgeonly ribbing from all of the Gen X’ers around her, which she does gracefully.

 Her all time favorite job: “One of the first drawings I did was a scene of African Painted Dogs that was going to a zoo in the Midwest.
 I grew up on a farm that bred German Shepherds, so I kept finding myself drawing German Shepherd heads on these wild dogs and having to go back in and correct them.”

-Jacquelyn lead the design process for these fresh patterns.
+Jacquelyn led the design process for these fresh patterns.
 Her personal work is showcased on her Instagram @jacquelynbizzottodesign.